During the Gold accreditation a school is assessed at the highest level of the Award.

 - Groups of students

 At the end of the Gold Visit the assessors will be clear about their judgement but the confirmation of your school’s Gold Accreditation (or Reaccreditation) will not happen until after the report has been seen by our Accreditation and Standard Committee.
-Your assessors will let you know the outcome as soon as the decision has been made, usually after about three weeks.
+Your assessors will let you know the outcome as soon as the decision has been made.

 After the visit